How Many Drinks Does It Take To Reach .08 BAC?

 When you consume alcohol, it is metabolized by your liver.
 General rule of thumb suggests that it takes about one hour to process a standard alcoholic drink.
 Drinking more than one drink in an hour results in higher concentrations of alcohol in your system and more time necessary to break down that alcohol.
-However, a huge variety of factors can change how you metabolize alcohol, including your genetics, body size, age, and general health.
+However, there are a huge variety of factors that affect how you metabolize alcohol, including your genetics, body size, age, and general health.

 Standard Drinks and BAC